 ENG1010 English for Effective Communication

-This module is designed to lay a comprehensive English language foundation needed for university studies.
-It focuses on enhancing students’ competence in reading, writing, listening and speaking; as well as sharpening students’ skills at overall thought and expression.
-Students will engage in integrated and communicative tasks and group learning activities, which provide ample opportunities to apply the language skills.
-Coursework consists of critical reading, essay writing and group presentation.
+This module is designed to consolidate and strengthen students’ English language abilities needed for university studies.
+It focuses on enhancing students’ competence in reading, writing, listening, and speaking, as well as sharpening students’ skills in their organization and expression of ideas.
+Students will engage in integrated and communicative tasks and group learning activities, to apply the language skills covered in the course.

 ENG1020 English for Public Speaking